Derek Chisora: Chisora vs. Whyte II

 In mid October 2018, Whyte and Cuban boxer Luis Ortiz appeared to have a war of words and called each other out, with Ortiz stating he would come to the UK and fight Whyte on 22 December, a potential PPV date allocated to the possible Whyte vs. Chisora rematch.
 After hearing this, Chisora came out saying 'No one wants to see that [Whyte-Ortiz]', that he was 'the Money Man' and Whyte should fight him if he wants to earn more money.
 Hearn also stated despite Ortiz putting his name forward, Chisora was the front-runner to fight Whyte.

 On 17 October, it was reported that Chisora had hired former rival David Haye as his new manager.
 The news came as a shock as both Chisora and Haye had been rivals since before they had their grudge match in 2012 and in early 2018 were involved in broken down talks when Haye tried to persuade Chisora to fight his boxer Joe Joyce.
 Both Haye and Chisora sat down in the Sky studios and talked about their relationship, explaining how they came to a deal.
 They also stated that Chisora will no longer go by the name 'Del Boy' and would now be 'WAR'.
 On 22 October, Whyte told Sky Sports that Chisora needed to sign a deal quick or he would look at other options.
 On 1 November, the rematch was announced to take place on 22 December at The O2 Arena on Sky Sports Box Office.
 Chisora weighed 246.2 pounds, his lightest since he fought Kubrat Pulev and Whyte weighed 246.5 pounds.
 Chisora lost the fight via KO in the eleventh round.
 At the time of stoppage, two judges had Chisora ahead 95–94 and one judge had Whyte ahead 95–94.

-2019–2020
+Change of trainers

+On 15 February 2019, it was announced that Chisora had split with long-time trainer Don Charles and linked up with Rotherham based, experienced trainer Dave Coldwell, who was most well-known for leading Tony Bellew to win the WBC cruiserweight title.
+Speaking on the new partnership, Chisora said, "People know by now that I don't like to do things the conventional way.
+This is a new direction for me, I'm excited to be working with Dave Coldwell, I'm learning every day, I'm buzzing.
+Dave has done amazing work with my good friend Tony Bellew and his other boxers.
+I'm hungry to get back in the ring again, I will be back with new armoury I'm ready for WAR."
+Coldwell revealed it was Chisora's manager David Haye to called him.
+Coldwell confirmed any animosity between him and Haye was over.